For Kids aged 10-16

-Back to Basics: Zeroes to Python Heroes is designed with the assumption that students have no prior background or experience in programming.
+The Back to Basics: Zeroes to Python Heroes course is designed with the assumption that students have no prior background or experience in programming.
 All students new to programming are more than welcome.

 2. My child is younger than 10.
 Can he / she join?

-Back to Basics: Zeroes to Python Heroes course is recommended for kids who are 10 and above.
-If your child is new to programming, we’d suggest going for our Start with Scratch class first which can be found on our schedule page.
+The Back to Basics: Zeroes to Python Heroes course is recommended for kids who are 10 and above.
+If your child is new to programming, we recommend enrolling in our Start with Scratch: Adventures in Time course first.

 3. I’ve enrolled my child, what will he/she need to bring?